Monday, November 25, 2024

 I had already watched the musical two times before -- the first one in Sydney in 2009, and the second one in Manila in 2014.
 While I enjoyed the show both times, only the most popular songs really stuck with me.
 Before I watched this film, I have to admit that I do not recall every detail of the story, particularly about their teachers Dr. Dillamond (voice of Peter Dinklage) and Madame Morrible (Michelle Yeoh).
 I do not think I'll forget them anymore after this.

 This film is already 160 minutes long, yet it only covered Act I of the musical.
-"Defying Gravity" was the show-stopper number before the break, as it was impossible to follow without being anticlimactic.
-More time had been devoted to developing the dynamics between Elphaba and Glinda, very vital.
+"Defying Gravity" was the show-stopper number before the show's intermission -- fit right in as the film's grand climax.
+More time had been devoted to developing the dynamics between Elphaba and Glinda, very vital in the story.
 Also expanded were the roles of Elphaba's wheelchair-bound sister Nessarose (Marissa Bode) and lovestruck Munchkin Boq (Ethan Slater).

-Similarly, Oscar nominations are expected for the technical aspects of this film, led by the inspired direction of Jon M. Chu, who grasped the ambitious scale of this production by the horns and succeeding with flying colors.
-Nods in production design, costume design, hair and makeup, visual effects and sound are in the bag -- as exemplified in complex numbers like "Dancing Through Life," "Popular" and the grand finale "Defying Gravity."
+Similarly, Oscar nominations are expected for the technical aspects of this film, led by the inspired direction of Jon M. Chu, who grasped the ambitious scale of this production by the horns and succeeding, despite some issues with pace.
+Nods in production design, costume design, hair and makeup, visual effects and sound are in the bag -- as exemplified in complex numbers like "Dancing Through Life," "Popular" and, of course, "Defying Gravity."
 9/10.

 No comments: